Ice Navigation in Canadian Waters

 Under these conditions, the most intensive ice formation takes place when wind and sea come from ahead.
 In beam and quartering winds, ice accumulates more quickly on the windward side of the vessel, thus leading to a constant list which is extremely dangerous as the deck-immersion point could easily be reached with a loaded vessel.

-Vessel icing may impair the stability and safety of a ship.
+Warning: Vessel icing may impair the stability and safety of a vessel.

 The effects of freezing spray can be minimized by slowing down in heavy seas to reduce bow pounding, running with the sea, or seeking more sheltered sea conditions near-shore or in sea ice.
 Another option may be to head to warmer waters, although this is not possible in many Canadian marine areas.

 Under severe icing conditions, manual removal of ice may be the only method of preventing a capsize.
 It is important for the mariner to consider the predicted duration of an icing storm and the rate at which ice is accumulating on his vessel in determining which strategy to follow.

 Several tips for minimizing icing hazards on fishing vessels are:

 - head for warmer water or a protected coastal area